-Owner Magi Mekaiess brings flavors from her homeland to Tallahassee
+Owner Magi Mekaiess brings flavors from her homeland, with Passover specialties coming up.

-Magi was born in Jerusalem, and came to New York 25 years ago.
-She’s been in Tallahassee about a dozen years and while this is her first restaurant, she said “I have been cooking all the time.”
+She was born in Jerusalem, and came to New York 25 years ago.
+Magi has been in Tallahassee about a dozen years and while this is her first restaurant, she said “I have been cooking all the time.”

-Magi has done professional catering, and touts her dishes as “authentic food from the heart of Jerusalem.”
+A professional caterer, Magi touts her recipes as “authentic food from the heart of Jerusalem.”

-There are several dishes built around hummus, including a basic plate with chickpeas, hard-boiled eggs, tahini and pickles or hummus with shawarma (turkey), tahini and pickles.
+If you’re a hummus fan, the cafe’s version was notable for its rich, creamy goodness, some of the best we’ve had.
+You’ll find several hummus combos, including a basic plate with chickpeas, hard-boiled eggs, tahini and pickles or hummus with shawarma (turkey), tahini and pickles.

-There are also several starters like soup of the day — often homemade matzo ball soup — stuffed grape leaves and a bourekas plate.
-The bourekas are some of my favorite dishes at CAFE Yerushalmi.
-They’re street food, like empanadas or Indian samosas, and they remind me of another Jewish item, knishes.
+You can graze simply on starters, like the soup of the day — often matzo ball soup — stuffed grape leaves or a bourekas plate.
+The bourekas, some of my favorite dishes at the cafe, are an Israeli street food.

 Magi makes three types of bourekas, filled with spinach, potatoes or mushrooms.
 They’re different shapes so you can tell what you’re getting.
 The potato ones, for instance, are rectangles while the spinach are round.
 We ordered a variety, 10 in all, and gobbled them over a few days, reheated in the toaster oven.

 On my next visit, I’m eager to try shakshuka, a dish of North Africa with variations in Israel, Egypt and other Middle Eastern countries.
 The dish features two poached eggs in a sauce of tomatoes, green peppers and onions with pita.
 And I plan to load up on Magi’s baklava.

 You don’t have to be Jewish to become a fan of Cafe Yerushalmi, but for anyone who keeps kosher, it’s bound to be a bonus.